plawhatre/Inventory-Space-Optimization-Problem/README.md

 |phone|   11   |  0.3  |
 | fan |   11   |  0.5  |

-Our goal is to select items from this inventory and load it into a transport.
+The goal is to select items from this inventory and load it into a transport.
 This puts a space constraint on selection.
 However, the untimate goal is to maximize the profit.

 In this repository, Genetic Algorithm is employed to solve this optimization problem.